Tensor Factor Model Estimation by Iterative Projection: Introduction

-\citet{chen2019factor} showed that the TIPUP has a faster rate than the TOPUP, under a mild condition on the level of signal cancellation.
+\citet{chen2022factor} showed that the TIPUP has a faster convergence rate in estimation error than the TOPUP, under a mild condition on the level of signal cancellation.
 In contrast, the theoretically guaranteed rate of convergence for the iTOPUP in this paper is of the same order or even faster than that for the iTIPUP under certain regularity conditions.
 Our results also suggest an interesting phenomenon.
-Using the iterative procedures, we find that both the increase in dimension and in sample size can improve the estimation of the factor loading space of the tensor factor model with the tensor order $K\ge 2$.
+Using the iterative procedures, we find that the increase in either dimension or sample size can improve the estimation of the factor loading space of the tensor factor model with the tensor order $K\ge 2$.
 We believe that such a super convergence rate is new in the literature.
-Specifically, under the strong factor conditions, the convergence rate of the iterative procedures for estimating the space of $A_k$ is $O_{\P}(T^{-1/2}d_{-k}^{-1/2})$, where $d_{-k}=\prod_{j\ne k}d_j$, while the traditional rate of the non-iterative procedures is $O_{\P}(T^{-1/2})$ for univariate factor model \citep{lam2011}, matrix/tensor factor model \citep{wang2019,chen2019factor}.
-While the increase in the dimensions $d_k$ ($k=1,\ldots,K$) will not improve the performance of the non-iterative estimators, it significantly improves that of the proposed iterative estimators.
+Specifically, under proper regularity conditions, the convergence rate of the iterative procedures for estimating the space of $A_k$ is $O_{\P}(T^{-1/2}d_{-k}^{-1/2})$, where $d_{-k}=\prod_{j\ne k}d_j$, while the existing rate for non-iterative procedures is $O_{\P}(T^{-1/2})$ for the vector factor model \citep{lam2011} and the matrix/tensor factor models \citep{wang2019,chen2022factor}.
+While the increase in the dimensions $d_k$ ($k=1,\ldots,K$) does not improve the performance of the non-iterative estimators, it significantly improves that of the proposed iterative estimators.

+In addition, we establish the computational lower bound for the estimation of the loading spaces of tensor factor models under the hardness assumption of certain instances of hypergraphic planted clique detection problem.
+It shows that the sample size requirement (or signal to noise ratio condition) needed for using the TIPUP estimate as the initial values for the iterative procedures is unavoidable for any computationally manageable estimation procedure to achieve consistency, although the iterative procedures have faster convergence rates.
+Furthermore, we provide a statistical lower bound that matches the convergence rates of our iterative procedures under certain conditions, revealing a different effect of the ranks $r_k$ ($k=1,...,K$) compared to tensor Tucker decomposition \citep{zhang2018tensor}.